YipLi-kktkt/PreludeOfMe/content/post/intro-master/index.md

 #   caption: ''
 ---

 On this page, I'd like to introduce my master's thesis in English.
-The page also lists the answers to questions asked in the thesis defense, translated from Chinese, under the video.
+The page also provides the answers to some frequently asked questions, translated from Chinese, under the video.

 ## Video